braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/workspaces.md

 #### What should I do instead?

 To separate old and new apps, create a new app instance within the same workspace.
 This way, you can effectively target users on the new version when you select that app during segmentation.
-If you want to message users who are on the old version, you can use Liquid to [select the old app and filter the previous app version](https://learning.braze.com/target-different-app-versions-with-liquid/929971).
+If you want to message users who are on the old version, you can use filters to [target the previous app version]({{site.baseurl}}/user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features#filtering-by-most-recent-app-versions).

 ### I have multiple app instances in one workspace—how can I make sure to only target a single app with my message?